Build vs Buy Data Platform: An Engineering Leader's Decision Framework in 2026

 • Transparent, usage-based pricing that scales predictably.

-Engage a specialized data engineering consultancy at this stage.
-Their expertise in vendor selection, migration planning, and implementation can accelerate your return on investment from years to months.
+Bring in a specialized data engineering consultancy at this stage.
+Their experience with vendor selection, migration planning, and implementation can turn a multi-year return on investment into a multi-month one.

 Frequently Asked Questions